intel/auto-round/README.md

 - `sym (bool)`: Whether to use symmetric quantization.

-- `use_quant_input (bool)`: Whether to use the output of the previous quantized block as the input for the current block (default is True).
+- `enable_quanted_input (bool)`: Whether to use the output of the previous quantized block as the input for the current block (default is True).

 - `enable_minmax_tuning (bool)`: Whether to enable weight min-max tuning (default is True).